 What is the Law Regarding Employment in Ashland?

 In Ashland, employment law means those laws governing employee and employer relationships, as well as independent contractors.
-This area of law governs such employment issues as hiring procedures, wage amounts, and termination.
-A general understanding of Ashland employment laws is required for both the employee and their employer.
+Employment issues that are controlled by these laws include hiring policies, wage amounts, and termination procedures.
+Employment law in Ashland must be understood by employers and employees.

 "At-Will" vs. Contract Employment Terms

-Employment is normally considered to be "at-will", although at times the employer and employee might have an employment contract preventing termination before it expires.
-In "at-will" employment, either the employer or the worker may terminate the job at any time, just as long as the reasons for doing so are not illegal.
+"At-will" employment is the most common type of employment, but in some cases there may be an employment contract guaranteeing payments for six months to a year.
+"At-will" employers or employees can end the employment at any given time, if the reasons are not illegal.
 Laws of both the state and federal government decide which employment terms are valid and enforceable should there be a contract between the Ashland employee and employer.

 Anti-Discrimination laws in Ashland

 The laws applicable for citizens of Ashland typically make discrimination illegal at any phase of employment, such as hiring, working environment, and terminations.
 Ashland residents must follow laws which prohibit employer discrimination against members of different classes.
 These classes include age, gender, race, religion, disability, and national origin.

 Employment discrimination claims are often heard by an administrative agency like the EEOC.
 Furthermore, some attorneys are specialists in the discrimination field.